Stuck, Submerged, or Sunk Recovery

 What types of objects can be recovered from the water?

-Vehicles, boats, trailers, large appliances, fuel tanks, and building materials that have sunk or been swept into rivers, canals, or ponds are all retrieved regularly, provided they are structurally intact enough to rig with straps.
+Vehicles, boats, trailers, large appliances, fuel tanks, safes, and building materials that have sunk or been swept into rivers, canals, or ponds are all retrieved regularly, provided they are structurally intact enough to rig with straps.

 How does the crew reach items stuck in mud or under buildings?